oomlout/oomlout_oomp_builder/parts/hardware_bearing_6900_series_6903_size_17_mm_id_30_mm_od_7_mm_depth/readme.md

-# Hardware Bearing 6900 Series 6903 Size 17 mm Id 30 mm Od 7 mm Depth
+# Hardware Bearing 6900 Series 6903 Size 17 mm ID 30 mm OD 7 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base